-- to identify, evaluate, and implement strategies to reduce the impacts of homelessness on the City. - 8.22 Work with other jurisdictions to advocate for State legislation that would: 1) provide funding to help Cal Poly University provide adequate on-campus student housing, and 2) allow greater flexibility for State universities and community colleges to enter into public-private partnerships to construct student housing. - 8.23 Update Zoning Regulations, within two one years of Housing Element adoption, to be consistent with the Employee Housing Act; including: - 1) an uUpdate of Table 2-1 to allow employee and farmworker housing by right single-unit dwellings without a Conditional Use Permit within the Open Space and Conservation (C/OS) and Agriculture (AG) zones and employee housing consisting of no more than 36 beds in a group quarters, or 12 units or separate rooms or spaces designed for use by a single-family or household within the C/OS and AG zones, and - 1)2) Remove Chapter 17.148 High-Occupancy Residential Use Regulations.
+- to identify, evaluate, and implement strategies to reduce the impacts of homelessness on the City. - 8.22 Work with other jurisdictions to advocate for State legislation that would: 1) provide funding to help Cal Poly University provide adequate on-campus student housing, and 2) allow greater flexibility for State universities and community colleges to enter into public-private partnerships to construct student housing. - 8.23 Update Zoning Regulations, within two years of Housing Element adoption, to be consistent with the Employee Housing Act; including: 1) an update of Table 2-1 to allow single-unit dwellings without a Conditional Use Permit within the Open Space and Conservation (C/OS) zone and employee housing consisting of no more than 36 beds in a group quarters, or 12 units or separate rooms or spaces designed for use by a single-family or household within the C/OS and AG zones, and 2) remove Chapter 17.148 High-Occupancy Residential Use Regulations.